bards/Epic.NET/_posts/2013-03-04-exceptions-are-terms-ot-the-ubiquitous-language.markdown

 <p>[1 <a name="edge-cases-fn" href="#edge-cases-back">^</a>] This is often what
-makes the difference between a junior and a senior modeler: while the junior one is fully focused to model rightly the intended business behaviour, the senior one always keeps an eye open upon edge cases.
+makes the difference between a junior and a senior modeler: while the junior one is fully focused to model rightly the intended business behaviour, the senior one always keeps an eye open upon unusual cases.
-Indeed even the domain expert often ignores how many edge cases he daily handles by borrowing from his own experience in the business.
+Indeed even the domain expert often ignores how many borderline situations he daily handles by borrowing from his own experience in the business.
 But since the application will be based on such experience, we have to encapsulate it in the domain model, and thus we need to turn that knowledge conscious and explicit.